Brush, Leaves & Yard Waste

 - Take the additional brush to the Dane County Landfill for a disposal fee of $10, up to 500 pounds.

-- Brush should be uniformly stacked behind the curb, untangled, with all cut ends facing the street or parallel with the street facing the director of traffic for your side of the street.
+- Brush should be uniformly stacked behind the curb, untangled, with all cut ends facing the street or parallel with the street facing the direction of traffic for your side of the street.

 - Keep brush separate from other refuse at the curb and do not mix brush with other yard waste.
 Brush which is mixed with leaves, garden waste or yard waste can not be collected.